ZacZe/HandUX/README.md

 ## Future Features:
 These features are currently a work-in-progress and should be implemented soon.
-- Text displaying current gestures and its corresponding action
 - Multi-hand tracking for specific or custom actions
 - Custom behaviours from specific gestures
 - Specific modes for specific activities, eg: drawing or gaming